Skip to main content

 First-time setup

-Open http://localhost:8090 and walk through Confluence's own setup wizard: license entry, database connection (point it at the postgres container using the CONFLUENCE_POSTGRES_* credentials above), and initial admin account.
+Start Confluence and postgres together (see Start Confluence above), then open http://localhost:8090 and walk through Confluence's own setup wizard: license entry, database connection (point it at the postgres container using the CONFLUENCE_POSTGRES_* credentials above), and initial admin account.

 Serve it through NGINX with SSL